-Kristy's passion for the art of dance and her desire for mentoring young dancers is evidenced in all that happens at the KJ Dance Studio.
-Kristy loves to train young dancers to be disciplined, to adhere to strong values, and develop a selfless "others focused" mentality.
+Kristy's passion for the art of dance and her desire for mentoring young dancers is evidenced in all that happens at KJ Dance Studio.
+Kristy loves to train young dancers to be disciplined, to adhere to strong values, and to develop a selfless "others focused" mentality.
 "You cannot become a brilliant artist all alone, you must incorporate, learn from and share with others along your journey."
+Most recently Kristy has had the great honor of celebrating the alumni of KJ by visiting many university dance program graduations and performances.
+Many of the KJ students are dancing professionally and teaching the art of dance to the next generation.

 Katey Webring Finazzo is a multi-talented actress and dancer.
 She is originally from Dallas, TX and grew up training at KJ Dance with Kristy Ulmer, then moved to Los Angeles to pursue her dance career.
 Katey has worked with some of the top names in the dance industry including Justin Giles, Jackie Sleight, Desiree Robbins, Mark Meismer, Doug Caldwell, and Keith Young, to name a few.